 Mrs. Valdez’s students know her to be patient and fun ... someone who genuinely cares that each one of them does well.
 She firmly believes that every student can learn, and works hard to find out how each person learns best.
 She strives to make sure that every class period has an element that is auditory, visual and tactile/kinesthetic.

 Mrs. Valdez was a pioneer in using technology in the classroom.
 She uses her Smart Board extensively, and often incorporates the internet and video into her instruction.
 She uses tools like GlogsterEDU to help students express their identity or ideas, or demonstrate what they’ve learned in a class.
 She also does a major digital storytelling project, which includes bringing photographers, musicians, illustrators and other experts into the classroom, to help students bring their own stories to life.
 Her pioneering in this area led her to be named the LCMS South Wisconsin District Teacher of the Year in 2012.

 In addition to her activities in the classroom, Mrs. Valdez is the Student Council advisor and active in Girl Scouts.
 She is also very active in the church, volunteering for the Share-a-Meal and Angel Food ministries.

 Mrs. Valdez is one of four teachers that went to First Immanuel as a child, and then returned to teach here.
 She received her BA in elementary education from UW Oshkosh, and has more than 15 years of teaching experience--all at our school.
-She and her husband Scott live in Grafton with their daughter Marisa and son Benjamin, who both attend First Immanuel.
+She and her husband Scott live in Grafton with their daughter Marisa who is in high school and son Benjamin, who attends First Immanuel.